 Even among those who judged the Fed's direct signaling to have been useful, many considered it a one-time solution for a transitory deflationary risk.
 Notably, the signaling could be considered a particular example of the strategy of stimulating the economy discussed by Reifschneider and Williams (2000) and Eggertsson and Woodford (2003), which provides assurances when the current policy rate is close to or at its lower bound that future rates will also be kept low.
-Indeed, as noted above, it appears unlikely that the Fed will employ an ongoing strategy of direct signaling.
-For example, in the U.S., the minutes of the FOMC meeting of November 10, 2004, stated, "A few members felt that, because of greater uncertainties, it might become appropriate eventually to move away from the recent practice of providing guidance about the likely future path of policy, while others emphasized the desirability of continuing to be as informative as possible about the Committee's perceived outlook."
-And, as noted above, direct signals were discontinued in the June 2006 policy statement.17
+Indeed, as noted in the preceding, it appears unlikely that the Fed will employ an ongoing strategy of direct signaling.
+For example, in the United States, the minutes of the FOMC meeting of November 10, 2004, stated, "A few members felt that, because of greater uncertainties, it might become appropriate eventually to move away from the recent practice of providing guidance about the likely future path of policy, while others emphasized the desirability of continuing to be as informative as possible about the Committee's perceived outlook."
+And, as noted in the preceding, direct signals were discontinued in the June 2006 policy statement.17

 For some, given the sophistication of the financial system, it is perhaps easy to dismiss at an abstract level concerns about the inevitable breakdown of communication between central banks and markets.
-However, there is still much unknown about the precise relationship between the
+However, there is still much unknown about the precise relationship between the revelation of information and market pricing, and this black box has long worried central bankers (Goodfriend 1986).
+Perhaps the most subtle rendering by a policymaker of the difficulties inherent in communicating with financial markets is provided by Kohn (2005):

-16 Trichet noted that "the ECB does not embark on a particular multi-monthly pre-commitment on interest rates or on the path of future policy interest rates.
-As the Governing Council has decided to regularly consider the most up-to-date information, such an unconditional commitment would limit the ability of the Governing Council to react to changes in the economic situation and therefore hamper our credibility and our capacity to preserve the solid anchoring of inflation expectations.
-This is, in particular, the reason why we refused to promise to maintain interest rates at 2 percent for a 'considerable period of time.'"
+In fact, economists do not fully understand how markets incorporate information.
+Herding behavior, information cascades, multiple equilibria, and the amount of investment in financial research all pose puzzles about markets and information.
+The situation is complicated still more when an important participant is seen as having superior information owing to its investment in research or its understanding of its own bewould limit the ability of the Governing Council to react to changes in the economic situation and therefore hamper our credibility and our capacity to preserve the solid anchoring of inflation expectations.
+This is, in particular, the reason why we refused to promise to maintain interest rates at 2 percent for a "considerable period of time."

-17 Poole (2005b) appears to express the view of at least a few FOMC members when he notes that "most of the time the FOMC cannot provide accurate information to the market as to the probable course of the target fed funds rate, in terms of a specific path measured in basis points.
+^{17.} Poole (2005b) appears to express the view of at least a few FOMC members when he notes that most of the time the FOMC cannot provide accurate information to the market as to the probable course of the target fed funds rate, in terms of a specific path measured in basis points.
 The future path will be conditional on future information that cannot itself be predicted.
 Attempts to provide specific forward-looking guidance will prove inaccurate and even misleading to the market.
-Moreover, the Fed could create a credibility problem for itself if forward guidance is too specific.
+Moreover, the Fed could create a credibility problem for it self if forward guidance is too specific.
 If the market acts on the guidance, and the Fed subsequently responds to new information in a way that departs from the guidance, then the market will naturally feel that it has been misled.
-But if the Fed fails to respond to new information that seems to demand a response, in the interest of doing what it said it was going to do, then failure to respond may also damage credibility."
+But if the Fed fails to respond to new information that seems to demand a response, in the interest of doing what it said it was going to do, then failure to respond may also damage credibility.